Hippoish24/dogecoin-node-monitor/README.md

 ## Prometheus Client

 On port 8334.
-Starts a web server with metrics that can be scraped by the Prometheus server. metrics are gathered by running `dogecoin-cli` commands every 30 seconds.
+Starts a web server with metrics that can be scraped by the Prometheus server.
+Metrics are gathered by running `dogecoin-cli` commands every 30 seconds.
 Both the port and interval are configurable.

 Installation: